Arpit123sharma/FluentHub/README.md

 ### 🗣️ FluentHub

-**Streamify Language Exchange** is a full-stack platform that connects language learners around the world.
+**FluentHub** is a full-stack platform that connects language learners around the world.
 Practice speaking and chatting with fellow learners or native speakers via real-time chat and video calls — all in one sleek, modern app.

 ---